yousefabuz17/IslamAI/README.md

 ## **Model Training**
-- **``Conversational AI with Rasa``**: The model training process utilizes Rasa, an open-source conversational AI framework.
-Rasa enables the creation of a powerful AI model from scratch, capable of understanding user queries and generating context-aware responses tailored to Quranic and Islamic knowledge.
+- **``Conversational AI Framework Selection``**: The model training phase will leverage advanced conversational AI technology.
+Currently still exploring various options, including Rasa, an open-source conversational AI framework, and other cutting-edge frameworks like those developed by OpenAI.
+My goal is to select the most suitable framework that aligns with the complexity and unique requirements for this project.

 - **``NOTE``**: Data collection still in progress.
-Model training will be done after majority of data is successfully collected and structured
+Model training will be start after majority of data is successfully collected and structured.

 ## Requirements
 ```bash